Product · 15 min read

 Markers with Timestamps, Pausing Recordings, and Report Generation

-In practice, it happens that an interrogation officer must briefly leave the room during a recording or a lawyer must conduct a separate client consultation.
+In practice, it happens that an interview officer must briefly leave the room during a recording or a lawyer must conduct a separate client consultation.
 In these cases, Mangold VideoSyncPro Studio software offers the possibility to pause a recording without interrupting the time flow.

 Security and Rights Concept